Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 The 1925 Series between the Pittsburgh Pirates and the Washington Senators had already been postponed twice because of rain.
 Game 7 could not be delayed again.
 Commissioner Kenesaw Mountain Landis wanted it played.
 The problem was the field.
 Pittsburgh had been soaked for days, and the infield at Forbes Field was a swamp.
 The grounds crew needed to dry it out fast.

 Their solution was gasoline and sawdust.
 They soaked the dirt, struck a match, and watched the field burn.
-Smoke clouds rose into the stands.
 The dirt blackened and dried.
 They spread sawdust over the scorched earth, and Game 7 was declared playable.

-Nine future Hall of Famers played or managed that afternoon.
+Eight future Hall of Famers played or managed in the game that afternoon.
 Walter Johnson, the aging Washington ace nicknamed "The Big Train," started for the Senators and carried a 6-4 lead into the bottom of the seventh inning.
-The Pirates had already come back from a three-games-to-one deficit in the series, the first team ever to do so.
+The Pirates had already come back from a three-games-to-one deficit in the series, the first team ever to do so in a best-of-seven.
 Now they needed to come back in the game itself.

 Washington shortstop Roger Peckinpaugh, the 1925 American League MVP, committed errors in both the seventh and eighth innings.
 He finished the series with eight errors, a record that still stands.
 In the eighth, with the bases loaded and two outs, Kiki Cuyler drove a ball down the right field line.
-In the mud and the fog and the rain, the ball skidded past the fielder.
-Runners scored.
+It landed fair, then rolled under a tarpaulin stored in foul territory.
+The umpires ruled it a ground-rule double, and two runners scored.
 The play was controversial.
 Goslin swore the ball was foul by two feet.
-Sportswriter Ring Lardner, who was there, wrote that the game was played "in semi-darkness and on a field that resembled nothing so much as chicken a la king."
+Columnist Ring Lardner, who was covering the series for the Bell Syndicate, wrote that the game was played "in semi-darkness and on a field that resembled nothing so much as chicken a la king."

 The Pirates won 9-7.
 They celebrated on a field that had been on fire a few hours earlier.